afunnydev/tinysociety/content/singles/write-with-us.md

 ---
-title: Write with Us | Our Tiny House Blog is Always Looking For Experts
+title: Write for Us | Our Tiny House Blog is Always Looking For Experts
 description: >-
   We are always seeking new people to guest post and contribute to our blog.
 If you have a kickass idea or an expertise that is worth sharing, drop us a line and we’ll be contacting you shortly!
 titre: Our Tiny House Blog is always looking for experts.
-Write with us!
+Write for us!
-identifiant: write-with-us
+identifiant: write-for-us
 i18nlanguage: fr
-slug: write-with-us
+slug: write-for-us
 layout: contact
 image: /img/write-for-us.jpg
 menuid: write
+notloaded:
+  need: true
 subheader:
   need: true
   image: "/img/home_lifestyle_subheader.jpg"